Trump tries to leverage power of office to subvert Biden win

 White House press secretary Kayleigh McEnany told reporters that the meeting with Michigan officials was “not an advocacy meeting” and insisted Trump “routinely meets with lawmakers from across the country.”
 But such meetings are in fact rare, particularly as Trump has maintained a low profile since the election.

-As he departed Detroit for Washington on Friday morning, state Senate Majority Leader Mike Shirkey was swarmed by activists bearing signs that read: “Respect the Vote" and “Protect Democracy.”
+As he departed Detroit for Washington on Friday morning, Shirkey was swarmed by activists bearing signs that read “Respect the Vote" and “Protect Democracy.”

-House Speaker Lee Chatfield tweeted Friday afternoon, before the planned meeting with Trump: “No matter the party, when you have an opportunity to meet with the President of the United States, of course you take it.
+Chatfield tweeted before the meeting with Trump: “No matter the party, when you have an opportunity to meet with the President of the United States, of course you take it.
 I won’t apologize for that."

-“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University Law School.
+“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University College of Law.
 “They have absolutely no power to investigate allegations, theories or any half-brained kind of arguments that are being thrown around."

-The Michigan Legislature would be called on to select electors if Trump succeeded in convincing the board not to certify the results.
+The Michigan Legislature would be called on to select electors if Trump succeeded in persuading the board not to certify the results.

-Trump's play for Michigan was among a series of last-ditch tactics his team was using to challenge his defeat.
+Trump's play for Michigan was among a series of last-ditch tactics in battleground states that his team is using to challenge his defeat.
 They also have suggested in a legal challenge that Pennsylvania set aside the popular vote there and pressured county officials in Arizona to delay certifying vote tallies.
 There have been multiple lawsuits in battleground states that have failed so far to reverse any votes.

+In two Democratic-leaning counties in Wisconsin that are recounting votes, Trump’s campaign sought to discard tens of thousands of absentee ballots that it alleged should not have been counted.

+The objections were twice denied by the three-member Dane County Board of Canvassers on bipartisan votes.
+Trump was expected to make the same objections in Milwaukee County ahead of a court challenge once the recount concludes.

 Former Bush administration official Christine Todd Whitman called Trump's efforts "the actions of a third-world dictator.
 It is not who we are as Americans, and we do not want the public coming away from this thinking this is the norm.
 There is no basis for trying to overturn this.”